bbinet/PyGall/README.rst

 About PyGall
 ------------

-PyGall is a web photo gallery written in Python and built on the `Pylons <http://pylonshq.com>`_ web framework.
+PyGall is a simple web photo gallery written in Python and built on the `Pylons <http://pylonshq.com>`_ web framework.

 PyGall is written by Bruno Binet and is licensed under a BSD permissive license.

-Code is hosted on github: https://github.com/inneos/PyGall
+Code is hosted on github: https://github.com/inneos/PyGall.

 Be warned that this image gallery is beta software, and not full featured.
 It has been developped to fit my own needs, and may not suit your wishes.